-Executive officers are paid a base salary to compensate them for providing the leadership and specific skills needed to fulfill their responsibilities.
-The payment of base salaries is an important component of the intended compensation program and serves to attract and retain qualified individuals.
+Following listing on the CSE, executive officers will be paid a base salary to compensate them for providing the leadership and specific skills needed to fulfill their responsibilities.
+The payment of base salaries will be an important component of the intended compensation program and will serve to attract and retain qualified individuals.
 The base salaries for the executive officers will be reviewed annually by the Resulting Issuer Board and will be determined by considering the contributions made by the executive officers, how their compensation levels related to compensation packages that would be achievable by such officers from other opportunities, and publicly available salary data.
-Salaries of the executive officers will not be determined based on benchmarks or a specific formula.
+Salaries of the executive officers are not expected to be determined based on benchmarks or a specific formula.
+The actual base salaries to be paid to executive officers will be determined by the Result Issuer Board and are not known at present.